Half-measures in writing

 Neither my days nor my nights are mine.
 I am driven by one Master or another, but one compels me more than others.
 By this Master’s will I am before you.
 For Him I write…

-She had been born in Lebanon, Pennsylvania in 1970.
+She was born in Lebanon, Pennsylvania in 1970.
 Mother half English and half German-gypsy, father a well-off and optimistic mostly-Irish man who found himself drafted to fight in the Vietnam War because he took too long to register for his sophomore year of college.
 Mother was pretty, blue eyes, dark hair dyed platinum blond or red, but self-conscious about an over bite and thin frame.
 Father, laughing-eyes and easy-smile handsome.
 They married, he went off to war.
 He came home and nine months later Lee was born.

 Lee.
 What a terrible name for a girl.
 On some level even the parents that named her must have thought so, because they called her by her first and middle names together…Lee Ann…which she endured inextricably until she escaped them and introduced herself to everyone in the daylight world as just Lee.
 Still a terrible name, but in the portions of the world that allowed for opportunistic anonymity, it got her things.
 Why?
 Because those who could get her things thought she was a boy.

 Ha!
 A boy!
 Why would anyone want to be a boy?
 Because in the Catholic world—the only world that, to this day, her father thought should exist—boys were better.
 She was convinced her father wanted a son.
 What he got was a delicate, helpless and weird little girl.